VIB-PSB/ksrates/README.md

        nextflow run VIB-PSB/ksrates --config ./config_elaeis.txt

    The path to the *ksrates* configuration file is specified through the `--config` parameter.
 If the Nextflow configuration file is named `nextflow.config` and located in the launching folder the file is automatically detected.
-Alternatively, the user can specify a custom file by using the `-C` option (see `Nextflow documentation <https://www.nextflow.io/docs/latest/cli.html#hard-configuration-override>`__).
+Alternatively, the user can specify a custom file by using the `-C` option (see [Nextflow documentation](https://www.nextflow.io/docs/latest/cli.html#hard-configuration-override).

    > **Note:** To generate a new *ksrates* configuration file template for a new analysis, use the `--config` option to specify its file name or file path.
 If the specified file does not exist (at the given path), the pipeline will generate the template and then exit.
 Edit and fill in this generated configuration file (see the [full documentation](https://ksrates.readthedocs.io/) for more detail) and then rerun the same command above to relaunch the pipeline.